iotaledger/susee-streams-poc/management-console/README.md

 Use the editors '_open file_' function to open the latest [message-explorer-openapi.json](./message-explorer-openapi.json) file.
 The file needs to be located on your local machine to open it.

+Have a look into the [test documentation](../test#view-sensor-messages-using-the-message-explorer) to find out more about how to use the swagger-ui to list messages of a specific sensor.